 About the Tour

-- 5 nights mid-size car rental with unlimited mileage
+- 4 days mid-size car rental with unlimited mileage

-Day 1 - Anchorage ArrivalArrive in Anchorage on your own and check in to the hotel.
-Spend the rest of the day exploring Anchorage's museums, gardens, parks, and restaurants.
+Day 1 - Anchorage ArrivalArrive in Anchorage on your own and check-in at the hotel.
+Spend the rest of the day getting acquainted with the offerings of the city.
+Explore Anchorage's museums, gardens and parks or explore the restaurant scene, which is surprisingly diverse.
 Overnight in Anchorage.

-Day 2 - Anchorage to DenaliEmbark on a journey on the Alaska Railroad from Anchorage to Denali National Park.
-Relax and enjoy the scenery as you pass through vibrant fields of spruce and fireweed, sparkling salmon streams, and towering mountains.
-Overnight near Denali National Park entrance.
+Day 2 - Anchorage to DenaliEmbark on a journey aboard the Alaska Railroad’s Denali Star, traveling on a northerly route from Anchorage to Denali National Park.
+Relax and enjoy the scenery as you pass through colorful fields of spruce and fireweed, sparkling salmon streams and towering mountains.
+In all, the journey takes approximately 8 hours to complete.
+Transfer to your hotel near the gates of the park upon arrival.
+Overnight Denali.

 Day 7 - Valdez to Anchorage